kbroman/dataorg/index.md

 - [Make backups](pages/backups.html).
 - [Use data validation to avoid data entry mistakes](pages/validation.html).
 - [Other things to avoid](pages/avoid.html).
+- Save the data in a non-proprietary format.

 - [Other resources](pages/resources.html)